flecoqui/CognitiveServices/FaceUWPSampleApp/README.md

 7. Tap on the file FaceUWPSampleApp_1.0.XX.O_x86_x64_arm.appxbundle to install the application

-Using the application with Computer Vision Cognitive Service
+Using the application with Computer Face Cognitive Service
 ----------------------------
 Once the application is installed on your device, you can launch it and the main page will be displayed after few seconds.